-6 Best Small & Lightweight Chainsaws – Top Picks & Reviews 2023
+6 Best Small & Lightweight Chainsaws – Top Picks & Reviews 2024

+With chainsaws, heavier is not always better.
 Sure, it is sometimes.
-If you’re a lumberjack clear-cutting a dense spruce stand.
-Or you’re an artist who needs to carve a two-story block of ice before it melts.
-Or your obnoxious neighbor just got a chainsaw and you need to show him up.
+If you’re a lumberjack clear-cutting a dense spruce stand or an artist who needs to carve a two-story block of ice before it melts, you may need one.

-A Quick Comparison of Our Favorites in 2023
+A Quick Comparison of Our Favorites in 2024

 |Best Small Gas Chainsaw